-The acronym A&P stands for an Airframe and Powerplant certificate, which is issued to aircraft maintenance technicians by the U.S. Federal Aviation Administration (FAA).
-The FAA regulates the laws governing the use of an A&P license and holders of the certificate must abide by the FAA rules at all times.
+The Airframe and Powerplant (certificate, better known as which is issued to aircraft maintenance technicians by the U.S. Federal Aviation Administration (FAA).
+The FAA regulates the laws governing the use of an A&P license, and holders of the certificate must abide by FAA regulations at all times.

-So, if you want to focus your mechanic career to working on airplanes, you must earn the vital and important A&P certificate.
+If you are a mechanic interested in working on aircrafts, you must earn the A&P certificate.

-Simply put, an A&P certificate is the only way you will be allowed to work as an airplane maintenance technician (AMT).
-Without this certificate, you cannot be employed as an AMT.
-Certification proves that you can perform all types of service work on aircraft.
+You must earn your A&P certificate to work as an airplane maintenance technician (AMT).
+Certification demonstrates that you can perform the maintenance/repair services that aircrafts require.
 Holding an A&P license also opens doors to many other career advancement opportunities within the airline preventive and servicing operations.

 To qualify for the A&P certification, the FAA Regulatory body mandates that you must be: